 We have fulfilled the responsibilities described in the Auditor's responsibilities for the audit of the consolidated financial statements section of our report, including in relation to these matters.
 Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the consolidated financial statements.
 The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying consolidated financial statements.

+Key audit matter

-Kov sudit matter How our audit addressed the key audit matter Key audit matter How our addit addressed the key addit matter
+How our audit addressed the key audit matter

 Revenue recognition